dariolupo/darkfault_bitwig/README.md

 # Darkfault for Bitwig
 A dark theme for Bitwig Studio.
-This is my take of what would possibly be an official Dark mode in Bitwig.
+This is my take of what could possibly be an official dark mode for Bitwig.

 To be used with [Theme Editor by Berikai](https://github.com/Berikai/bitwig-theme-editor)